slothoth/Fall-From-Heaven/README.md

 - [ ] Switch player midgame              very hard
 - [x] Summoned through first to tech, takes over a barbarian city           easy to do first to tech.
 Barb city is harder tho.
 Need to implement Free City spawning
 - [x] need to do inheriting techs/civics and extra units(Basium/Hyborem, stack of angels/manes)
-- [ ] Diplomatic modifiers for bringing into world.
-Not permanent alliance with basium tho
+- [x] Diplomatic modifiers for bringing into world.
 - [x] Ban Mercurian gate from palace.
 Mutually exclusives?.
 Also needs to grant palace after building, and maybe set capital
 ## Event System:
 dialogue boxes with a choice that appear randomly, if the conditions satisfy the event. ex. library burning if u have library : tricky, as ui elements involved, choice will lead to lua script execution.
 Low priority.